Skip to main content

 Egypt

+The path to such social standing was often through the scribal profession.
 During the Middle Kingdom, «people of entirely non-noble origin began to enter the scribal profession.
-The same can be said for the New Kingdom» (2001КоростовцевМА:53-54).
+The same can be said for the New Kingdom» (2001КоростовцевМА:53–54).
 In the «Instruction of Khety, son of Duauf, to his son Pepi» (Middle Kingdom), it is said: «You will not see anyone who does not have overseers over him.
 Only the scribe himself governs others» (1958КацнельсонИС_МендельсонФЛ:244).
-The document titled «Be a Scribe» concludes with the words: «But the scribe himself does nothing and only supervises all works in the land of Egypt.
+This sentiment is echoed in the document «Be a Scribe» concludes with the words: «But the scribe himself does nothing and only supervises all works in the land of Egypt.
 Take note of this!» (1958КацнельсонИС_МендельсонФЛ:248).

 20 And Joseph's master took him, and put him into the prison/ the place where the king's prisoners were imprisoned : and he was there in the prison.
 21 But the Lord was with Joseph, and caused him to find kindness, and gave him favour in the eyes of the superintendent of the prison.
 22 And the superintendent of the prison committed into Joseph's hand all the prisoners that were in the prison ; and whatsoever they did there, was done through him.
 23 The superintendent of the prison looked not after the least that was under his hand because the Lord was with him; and that which he did, the Lord made to prosper.